 (d) Enrollment Limits.
 Enrollment in the Intensive Supports Home- and Community-based Services Waiver for Persons with an Intellectual Disability is subject to a limit on the total number of waiver participants.
 The number of participants who can be enrolled in the waiver may be limited in a manner determined by the MassHealth agency.

-(2) Community Living Waiver.
+(2) Community Living Waiver

 (a) Clinical and Age Requirements.
-The Community Living Home- and Community-based Services Waiver for Persons with an Intellectual Disability allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of inpatient care at an intermediate-care facility for the intellectually disabled to receive certain waiver services, other than residential habilitation, at home or in the community provided they
+The Community Living Home- and Community-based Services Waiver for Persons with an Intellectual Disability allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of inpatient care at an intermediate-care facility for people with intellectual disabilities to receive certain waiver services, other than residential habilitation, at home or in the community provided they

 1. have an intellectual disability/developmental disability in accordance with Department of Developmental Services standards;

-2. need one or more of the services administered by the Department of Developmental Services under the Community Living Home- and Community-Based Services Waiver authorized under section 1915(c) of the Social Security Act;
+2. need one or more of the services administered by the Department of Developmental Services under the Community Living Home- and Community-based Services Waiver authorized under § 1915(c) of the Social Security Act;

 3. need one or more of the services provided only under the Community Living Waiver; and

-4. are 22 years of age or older and, if younger than 65 years old, is totally and permanently disabled in accordance with Title XVI standards.
+4. are 22 years of age or older and, if younger than 65 years of age, are totally and permanently disabled in accordance with Title XVI standards.

 (b) Eligibility Requirements.
 In determining eligibility for MassHealth Standard and for these waiver services, the MassHealth agency determines income eligibility based solely on the applicant’s or member’s income regardless of their marital status.
 The applicant or member must meet all of the following criteria: